Orthodontic advice and what to expect

 What will happen at my first appointment?

-It is likely the orthodontist will have a look at your mouth and teeth using a small mouth mirror and a ruler.
-X-rays, photographs and molds (impressions) may also be taken.
+The orthodontist will have a look at your mouth and teeth using a small mouth mirror and a ruler.
+X-rays, photographs and images via intra oral scanner may also be taken.
 All of these measurements and records will help the orthodontist decide which is the best treatment for you.

 What will happen next?